Special Relativity -- Applications to astronomy and the accelerator physics: Synchrotron Radiation

-There are several points to be made about the above result.
-We have just explained that in accounting only for the radiation in the central cone, we miss all information about the transverse electron motion.
-To be complete we must add an analysis of the accelerated motion along the $z$-direction (i.e. along the undulator axis).
-We assume that the transverse velocity $v_{\perp}(z)$ is small compared to the velocity of light $c$.
-We consider the small expansion parameter $v_{\perp}/c$, neglecting terms of order $(v_{\perp}/c)^3$, but not of order $(v_{\perp}/c)^2$.
-In other words we use a second order relativistic approximation for transverse motion.
-We should remark that the analysis of the longitudinal motion in the ultrarelativistic approximation is much simpler than in the case of transverse motion.
-It is easy to see that the acceleration in the constant magnetic field yields an transverse electron velocity $v_{\perp}$ and $\Delta v_z = -v(v_{\perp}/c)^2/2$ parallel to the $z$-axis.
+Several important points can be made regarding the result discussed above.
+As previously explained, by considering only the radiation emitted within the central cone, we overlook critical information about the electron's transverse motion.
+To present a complete analysis, we must also account for the effects of acceleration along the $z$-direction—that is, along the undulator axis.
+We assume that the transverse velocity $v_{\perp}(z)$ is small compared to the speed of light $c$, and we introduce $v_{\perp}/c$ as a small expansion parameter.
+In this framework, we neglect terms of order $(v_{\perp}/c)^3$, corresponding to a second-order relativistic approximation for the transverse dynamics.

+It is worth noting that, under the ultrarelativistic approximation, analyzing the longitudinal motion is considerably simpler than analyzing the transverse motion.
+In a constant magnetic field, the electron acquires a transverse velocity $v_{\perp}$, and its longitudinal velocity is reduced by $\Delta v_z = -v(v_{\perp}/c)^2/2$, where $v$ is the total velocity.

-If we evaluate the transformations up to the second order $(v_{\perp}/c)^2$, the relativistic correction in the longitudinal motion does not appear.
-So one should not be surprised to find that, in this approximation, there is no influence of the difference between the non-covariant and covariant constrained electron trajectories on the undulator radiation in the central cone.
+When we apply the relevant transformations consistent with a second-order approximation in $(v_{\perp}/c)^2$, no relativistic correction to the longitudinal motion arises.
+Consequently, within this level of approximation, the distinction between covariant and non-covariant constrained electron trajectories has no impact on the undulator radiation observed in the central cone.